Logo Design: Exploring the DNA of a Good Logo Design

 There are always trends in graphic design and branding.
 And though there’s nothing foolish about leveraging design trends to reach your audience, you have to be careful not to develop a logo that will soon become outdated.

 Design trends are great for marketing.
 They’re less helpful in branding.
-Avoid cliches and instead leverage sound principles in creative and unique ways.
+Avoid cliches and lean on timeless principles with fresh logo design inspiration.

 Here are a few cliches to avoid: